joaquin-mendoza8/containerized-llama2.c/README.md

 ./build_img.sh
 ```

-After you've ran the image script, edit the image name referred to by the YAML file:
+Edit the image name referred to by the YAML file:

 ```bash
 spec: